 Reliable transportation is part of the foundation of the success of any school and is often the only way that both parents can hold employment outside of the home.
 Now, with my work at Federation, we are investing in reliable transportation on a legislative and advocacy level.

-New Jersey currently allocates $1,000 per pupil to fund a bus for nonpublic school students, provided they meet minimum and maximum distance requirements.
+Until this year, New Jersey allocated $1,000 per pupil to fund a bus for nonpublic school students, provided they meet minimum and maximum distance requirements.
 The school district, or a designated company they contract with, uses these funds to solicit bids from bus companies.
 It is increasingly challenging to find bus companies that are willing to respond to the bids at the current rate.
 There is a gap of around $20,000 per bus between what this funding provides and the actual cost of providing the service.
 Two years of COVID combined with a school bus driver shortage means that hundreds of families are feeling the impact of unreliable transportation on any given week.

 Together with representatives from the four day schools, Federation developed an advocacy strategy.
 The first step of any strategy is developing your “ask.”
 What do we need from government to meaningfully address the problem?
 Since the per pupil allocation had not been adjusted in years, we started there and decided to ask for an increase in this amount to $1,500.
 We calculated that this was the amount that was needed to properly cover the actual cost of providing the service and ensure competitive wages for the workforce.

 After developing this ask, we started meeting with our colleagues in government to explain the challenge and communicate the urgency.
 We met with local elected officials, members of Governor Murphy’s administration, and the Treasury Department.
 We also delivered testimony before the Assembly and Senate budget committees.
 And we placed an op-ed co-authored by parents at all four schools about the transportation challenges.